Five-storied pagoda

 Visiting Haguro Sansho Daigongen

-The road to the mountaintop
+The journey to the summit

-three steep slopes
+Three steep slopes

 INFORMATION

-nameNinosaka Chaya
+nameNinozaka Chaya

-location73-1 Tamuka, Haguro-cho, Tsuruoka City, Yamagata Prefecture
+location73-1 Tekata, Haguro-cho, Tsuruoka City, Yamagata Prefecture

 telephone number0235-62-4287